Justina0221/UrbanGreenspace/index.md

 To achieve this, I will utilize 1-meter resolution imagery from the National Agricultural Imagery Program (NAIP), which captures detailed views sufficient to identify individual trees and vehicles.
 Although originally intended for agricultural monitoring, NAIP’s spatial resolution makes it especially valuable for studying complex urban environments.

 ### Site Description
 The site map visualizes the City of Sioux Falls using modified census tracts from the CDC Places dataset, overlaid on high-resolution satellite imagery.
 The tracts have been clipped to the city boundary, ensuring alignment with public health data for spatial comparison.
-By filtering the dataset to include only tracts labeled "Chicago," we ensure our analysis is both geographically and contextually relevant.
+By filtering the dataset to include only tracts labeled "Sioux Falls," we ensure our analysis is both geographically and contextually relevant.

 From the satellite imagery, we can see that greenspaces are unevenly distributed across the city.
 Larger parks and vegetated areas are mainly concentrated on the outskirts and in certain pockets of the western and southern regions.
-In contrast, the central and lakeshore areas appear more densely developed with sparse green space.
-The grid layout of the city becomes less defined as we move inland, reflecting variations in land use and urban planning across different neighborhoods.
+In contrast, the central urban areas appear more densely developed with sparse green space.
+The city’s layout reflects variations in land use and urban planning across different neighborhoods, highlighting spatial disparities in access to natural environments.

 ![Alt text](Siouxfalls.png)